 Virtualization addresses the complexity of utilizing data at scale and delivers the automation necessary for an enterprise to access the hybrid cloud without concerns about security and accuracy.

 Three Urgent Needs to be Addressed with Data Virtualization

 As virtualization becomes as ubiquitous as the hybrid cloud, it’s a good time to re-evaluate three urgent points in its development:

 - Virtualization Is Not A Commodity: Typically, combining data that spans on-premise and multi-cloud sources is incredibly complex, usually involving IT led software projects that have requirements as well as build and testing phases.
 Not all companies have the ability to run these sorts of projects effectively and efficiently enough to serve the business needs for speed, accuracy, and security.
-AtScale removes the need for complex software projects and enables the business to form a hypothesis, generate sophisticated questions, and get answers quickly and securely via the creation of a Virtual Data Warehouse.
+AtScale removes the need for complex software projects and enables the business to form a hypothesis, generate sophisticated questions, and get answers quickly and securely.

 - No virtualization → No innovation: Machine Learning and Artificial Intelligence are currently the biggest drivers of data value.
 When an enterprise recognizes the value of data, their appetite to collect more grows.
 IDC predicts data creation swelling to a total of 163 zettabytes (ZB) by 2025.
 The last ten years centered around the conversion of analog data to digital and the next ten are focused on getting value from data: collecting and leveraging mission critical data necessary for the smooth running of daily life for business, government and consumers.
 Data Scientists spend a disproportionate amount of time in data acquisition and prep vs maximizing their value by generating models and insights.
 The amount and variety of data an enterprise must manage is growing exponentially, and virtualizing that data on the hybrid cloud agile makes it flexible enough to accommodate new technologies and applications.